Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Results on the density changes inside the recirculation cells

-To determine more precisely the limit of the short-time approximation \eqref{eq:model_short_times}, in figure~\ref{fig:ratio_short_times}(\emph{a}), we plot the ratio $(\tilde{\bar{\rho}}_{\f 1}^{st}-1)/(\tilde{\bar{\rho}}_{\f 1}-1)$ as a function of $\Fr$ and $\tilde{t}/\tilde{\tau}_{mix}$ with $\tilde{\bar{\rho}}_{\f 1}^{st}$ the short-time approximation and $\tilde{\bar{\rho}}_{\f 1}$ obtained from the full semi-analytical model by solving \eqref{eq:model}.
-Similarly, we plot the ratio $(\rd-\tilde{\bar{\rho}}_{\s 1}^{st})/(\rd-\tilde{\bar{\rho}}_{\s 1})$ in figure \ref{fig:ratio_short_times}(\emph{b}).
+To determine more precisely the limit of the short-time approximation Eq. \eqref{eq:model_short_times}, in Fig.~\ref{fig:ratio_short_times}(\emph{a}), we plot the ratio $(\tilde{\bar{\rho}}_{\f 1}^{st}-1)/(\tilde{\bar{\rho}}_{\f 1}-1)$ as a function of $\Fr$ and $\tilde{t}/\tilde{\tau}_{mix}$ with $\tilde{\bar{\rho}}_{\f 1}^{st}$ the short-time approximation and $\tilde{\bar{\rho}}_{\f 1}$ obtained from the full semi-analytical model by solving Eqs. \eqref{eq:model_a}--\eqref{eq:model_c}.
+Similarly, we plot the ratio $(\rd-\tilde{\bar{\rho}}_{\s 1}^{st})/(\rd-\tilde{\bar{\rho}}_{\s 1})$ in Fig.~\ref{fig:ratio_short_times}(\emph{b}).
 When these ratios are close to unity, the short-time ($st$) approximation can be considered applicable.
 As expected, for short times, these ratios are close to unity and, in general, the agreement holds for longer times as $\Fr$ grows.
 However, there is a clear difference between the accuracy of the short-time approximation in the control volumes $\f 1$ and $\s 1$.
 For $\f 1$, the short-term approximation holds relatively well (the corresponding ratio has a value of $1.0\pm0.1$) for all times shown for $2\lesssim \Fr \lesssim 4$.
 However, for $\s 1$, it is only valid for a short time with the ratio increasing above 1.1 for $\tilde{t}/\tilde{\tau}_{mix}$ greater than 1 to 5 depending on the value of $\Fr$.
-This difference between the two control volumes is also observed in figure~\ref{fig:density_time_analytical} and \ref{fig:density_time_numerical}, and it highlights the larger importance of the secondary gravity current on the saltwater side of the tank where the direction of this current is aligned with the surface current generated by the bubble curtain.
-However, to calculate the effectiveness of the bubble curtain, only the left side of the tank is relevant, as established in \eqref{eq:effectiveness_analytical_2}.
+This difference between the two control volumes is also observed in Figs.~\ref{fig:density_time_analytical} and \ref{fig:density_time_numerical}, and it highlights the larger importance of the secondary gravity current on the saltwater side of the tank where the direction of this current is aligned with the surface current generated by the bubble curtain.
+However, to calculate the effectiveness of the bubble curtain, only the freshwater side is relevant, as established in Eq. \eqref{eq:effectiveness_analytical_2}.